john-cd/rust_howto/bk/src/categories/cryptography/password_hashing.md

 [![bcrypt-github][c-bcrypt-github-badge]][c-bcrypt-github]
 [![bcrypt-lib.rs][c-bcrypt-lib.rs-badge]][c-bcrypt-lib.rs]

 ['bcrypt'][bcrypt-wikipedia]⮳ is a password-hashing function.
-Besides incorporating a salt to protect against rainbow table attacks, ['bcrypt'][bcrypt-wikipedia]⮳ is an adaptive function: over time, the iteration count can be increased to make it slower, so it remains resistant to brute-force search attacks even with increasing computation power. ['bcrypt'][bcrypt-wikipedia]⮳ is not a key derivation function (KDF).
-For example, bcrypt cannot be used to derive a 512-bit key from a password.
+Besides incorporating a salt to protect against rainbow table attacks, ['bcrypt'][bcrypt-wikipedia]⮳ is an adaptive function: over time, the iteration count can be increased to make it slower, so it remains resistant to brute-force [search][p-search] attacks even with increasing computation power. ['bcrypt'][bcrypt-wikipedia]⮳ is not a key derivation function (KDF).
+For example, bcrypt cannot be used to [derive][p-derive] a 512-bit key from a password.

 [`bcrypt`][c-bcrypt]⮳{{hi:bcrypt}}